 What is a psychiatrist?

 A psychiatrist is a medically-qualified practitioner who will

-have spent 5-6 years training as a doctor.
-He or she will then have
+have spent 5-6 years training to be a doctor.
+He or she

 What are a psychiatrist’s special